JuliaIO/JLD2.jl/docs/src/index.md

 ### Storing Anonymous Functions

 It is finally possible to store and load anonymous functions using JLD2!
-Please be aware that this is still very experimental.
+Please be aware that this is still very experimental and may break in future versions.
 Do not use this for important data.

 ```
 using JLD2